-Mr. Siddhartha Venkatesan's practice focuses on high stakes, highly complex patent and trade secrets litigation on behalf of technology companies located in Silicon Valley and internationally.
-Mr. Venkatesan has represented clients in some of the most significant disputes in the country in federal and state court as well as before the International Trade Commission.
+Sid Venkatesan’s practice focuses on high stakes, highly complex patent and trade secrets litigation on behalf of technology companies located in Silicon Valley and internationally.
+Mr. Venkatesan has represented clients in some of the most significant disputes in the country in federal and state trial and appellate courts as well as before the International Trade Commission.
 Sid has also represented clients in numerous inter partes review and reexamination proceedings in the USPTO.
 Sid has had the privilege of serving the County of Santa Clara as a volunteer Deputy District Attorney and has substantial first chair trial experience.

 A former engineer at two high tech startups, Sid is also passionate about counseling emerging technology companies protect and use the intellectual property assets they work so hard to develop.
 Sid has deep technical expertise in the internet/ecommerce, computer networking, semiconductor and life sciences industries.
 Sid counsels technology clients on a wide range of issues, including licensing and IP strategy.
 Sid devotes a substantial amount of time to pro bono matters and other community service activities.
 Sid cares deeply about improving diversity in the legal profession.

 Some notable engagements include the following:

 Patent and Trade Secrets

-- Brocade Communications Systems In Brocade v.
-A10, Mr. Venkatesan was part of a team that obtained a $112M verdict against Brocade's competitor as well as two permanent injunctions following a three week jury trial on Brocade's patent, trade secrets and copyright claims in the Northern District of California.
+- Brocade Communications Systems - In Brocade v.
+A10, Mr. Venkatesan was part of a team that obtained a US$112M verdict against Brocade’s competitor as well as two permanent injunctions following a three week jury trial on Brocade’s patent, trade secrets and copyright claims in the Northern District of California.
 Mr. Venkatesan has also represented Brocade in multiple other complex multi-patent litigations as well as licensing matters involving core internet communication technologies.
 Most recently, Sid helped Brocade settle a plaintiff's patent and trade secrets claim for a tiny fraction of the claimed damages.